cappyzawa/tfswitch/README.md

 [tfutils/tfenv: Terraform version manager](https://github.com/tfutils/tfenv) is great tool for switching the terraform version used in local.

 However, There is an issue that it takes extra time to execute the command.
-(This is reffered by [terraform executions delayed by ~ 1 second · Issue \#196 · tfutils/tfenv](https://github.com/tfutils/tfenv/issues/196)).
+(This is referred by [terraform executions delayed by ~ 1 second · Issue \#196 · tfutils/tfenv](https://github.com/tfutils/tfenv/issues/196)).
 If you want to display the terraform version in the prompt, you will have to wait almost a second every time the it is updated.

 This tool can also switch the terraform version.
 This installs binary from https://releases.hashicorp.com/terraform/ if specified version does not found in your machine.
 `tfenv` runs own script instead of binary, but this tool runs binary directly.